DawidSac24/AutoMate/README.md

 I planned to use a [Nextion library](https://docs.arduino.cc/learn/built-in-libraries/software-serial/) for the code of my touchscreen, but I accidentally connected my screen to the wrong pins of my microcontroller and had to use my touchscreen manually with the [SoftwareSerial library](https://docs.arduino.cc/learn/built-in-libraries/software-serial/).

 ## My code
 I wanted to add an algorithm that would be used for an enemy robot.
 Unfortunately, I did not finish verifying the allowed moves for the pawns, which is required for the algorithm.
-So, you must wait for the next updates to see the algorithm development.
+If you would like to see my algorithm development then, you would have to wait for the next updates.
 To compensate, here is what I plan to do for the enemy robot:
 ![obraz_2024-06-16_125101164](https://github.com/DawidSac24/AutoMate/assets/171250080/89d0b882-404a-4c24-a282-328a4100314f)

 It is called the Min-Max algorithm, and I will use Alpha-Beta pruning, which evaluates unnecessary calculations and ignores unwanted possibilities.
 I invite you to search for some documentation about Min-Max and Alpha-Beta that is really interesting.
 Here is a video that explains the algorithm very well: